 Are eating whole grains in your diet?
-If not then keep reading this article to know why you should eat whole grain foods and which are the healthiest whole-grains for you.
+If not then keep reading this article to know why you should eat healthy whole grain foods and which are the healthiest whole grains for you.

 They can help prevent health problems like indigestion, diabetes, obesity, and heart disease.